tata-consulting/meshery-remote-provider/README.md

 Environment collection requests support the same pagination and search query parameters as credentials and connections, and the item endpoint now supports deletion.

+## Credentials CRUD

+Credentials are stored in-memory for development.
+The API supports create, list, read, update, and delete operations across `/api/credentials` and `/api/credentials/{id}` and accepts both `subType` and `sub_type`.

+## Environments CRUD

+Environments are also stored in-memory for development.
+The API seeds a default environment, supports full CRUD at `/api/environments` and `/api/environments/{id}`, and accepts both `organizationId` and `organization_id`.

 ## Run locally

 ```bash